 Finally, the most well-known museum in Ghent is the S.M.A.K., the contemporary art museum.
 It is where you can find some of Belgium’s most famous and impressive pieces of modern contemporary art–some that might even leave you scratching your head.

-As you plan your Ghent itinerary that includes museums, remember that most museums in Ghent are closed on Mondays.
+If you want to plan a Ghent itinerary that includes museums, remember that most museums in Ghent are closed on Mondays.

 Where to Stay in Ghent